new blog

 The practice of insight meditation allows room for me to consider I could be wrong.
 In fact not knowing is a powerful space to be in,because it opens up possibilities, we didn’t think abou.

-After a right brain injury prior to the pandemic and I was diagnosed with left side neglect, I became curious why my brain was acting that way.
-I worked to train my brain’s neuroplasticity, essentially creating new brain pathways through behavioural modification and repetition, I reread Change your Brain Change Your Life by Dr. Daniel Amens.
+After a right brain injury prior to the pandemic, I was diagnosed with left side neglect.
+I became curious why my brain was acting that way.
+I worked to train my brain’s neuroplasticity.
+I did this by creating new brain pathways through behavioural modification and repetition.
+I reread Change your Brain Change Your Life by Dr. Daniel Amens.
 I first read this book over 20 years ago.
-“The central point is the brain is the organ of happiness, and if your brain is not healthy you are not likely to be happy.”
+The central point is that the brain is the organ of happiness.
+If your brain is not healthy, you are not likely to be happy.
 I became obsessed with understanding my brain and my behavior under certain stimulus.

 Joseph Goldstein, another meditation teacher, says struggle is feedback similar to a warning light.
 If there is struggling, there’s something we’re not mindful of.
 Investigate, and be curious about your life.